IENetworks-AI/ai-project-template/README.md

 # ML Pipeline - Sales Prediction Model

-A streamlined ML pipeline for training and deploying a sales prediction model using a sample dataset, with Oracle Cloud Infrastructure deployment.
+A streamlined ML pipeline for training and deploying a sales prediction model using a sample dataset, with Oracle Cloud Infrastructure deployment and modern CI/CD workflow.

 ## 🏗️ Architecture